 10 things to do at Loch Morlich

-Located in the Badenoch and Strathspey area of Highland, Loch Morlich is a beautiful freshwater loch nestled at the foot of the Cairngorm Mountain range.
+Located in the Badenoch and Strathspey area of Highland, Loch Morlich is a beautiful fresh water loch nestled at the foot of the Cairngorm Mountain range.
 Surrounded by the ancient Glenmore Forest, it truly is a sight to behold.
 It is an area of outstanding natural beauty and is well worth a visit if you are in Aviemore or the surrounding areas in the highlands.

 Here are 10 family-friendly activities to try in and around Loch Morlich.

-Loch Morlich has a unique sandy beach at the North East side of the Loch (highest beach in the UK), this stunning spot a perfect location for watersports and has its own dedicated watersports centre.
+Loch Morlich has a unique sandy beaches at the North East side of the Loch (highest beach in the UK), this stunning spot a perfect location for watersports and has its own dedicated watersports centre.
 Here you can take part in sailing, windsurfing and kayaking.

 2 to 3 person Canoe cost £25 for 1 hour, Kayaks - £12 for 1 hour, Paddleboards - £17 for 1 hour, Row Boats - £35 for 1 hour and Sailing Boats for £35 for 2 hours.
-It is worth it to book in advance
+It is worth it to book in advance for Loch Morlich watersports.

 The Boathouse Cafe also exists on the beach, there are changing rooms and toilets here, and great views from the Cafe itself.
 The Cafe also has a useful webcam for viewing current conditions: Boathouse Cafe Webcam.